 Long Term Placements

-These placements allow children who can’t or don’t wish to be adopted, to live in a stable, caring family environment until they become adults.
-Unlike with adoption, the children remain the legal responsibility of the local authority, and fostering payments continue to be supplied to the Foster Carer.
+Long term foster care placements allow children who can’t or don’t wish to be adopted, to live in a stable, caring family environment until they become adults.
+Unlike with adoption, the children remain the legal responsibility of the local authority, and fostering payments continue to be supplied to the foster carer.

 Learn about other types of fostering placements.